metlov/umbrella-linux/Documentation/website/content/posts/public-release-3-en.md

 * more custom OSSEC rules to improve monitoring/reduce the level of OSSEC messages SPAM.
 * numerous bugfixes and enhancements of both the system and the installer.

+### Hotfix vesion 0.3.1 -- Summary of Changes:

+* fix: 20_networks.py failure in case no DNScache was specified.

 See the
 [installation instructions](/umbrella-linux/installation/)
 to try Umbrella Linux yourself.